-American Trucking Associations’advanced seasonally adjusted For-Hire Truck Tonnage Index fell 3% in April, following a revised gain of 0.4% during the previous month.
-In April, the index equaled 128.6 (2000=100), which was the lowest level since April 2014.
+American Trucking Associations’advanced seasonally adjusted For-Hire Truck Tonnage Index increased 1.1% in May, following a revised loss of 1.4% during April.
+In May, the index equaled 132.1 (2000=100).
 The all-time high is 135.8, reached in January 2015.

 Stephen Covey, author of The 7 Habits of Highly Effective People, emphasizes we should, “Begin with the end in mind.”

 If your end goal is satisfied customers, logistics offers the solutions and technologies to manage supply chains while supporting multiple business functions, all in an effort to achieve that outcome.